rymate1234/Gnome-IRC/README.md

 ![Screenshot](http://images.rymate.co.uk/images/oQMnNYj.png)

-Gnome IRC is an IRC Client currently in the alpha stage of development. it is designed for the GNOME deskto, but should work on most linux desktops with the right libraries installed!
+Gnome IRC is an IRC Client currently in the alpha stage of development. it is designed for the GNOME desktop, but should work on most linux desktops with the right libraries installed!

 It's still early stages, but I've almost got the basics of an IRC client down!
 It even has support for ZNCs!